christiecngo/math261a_project1/README.md

 **Example statement:** Data used in this project is obtained from [HARVARD Dataverse](https://dataverse.harvard.edu) who provide the data under the [Creative Commons Public Domain Dedication and License](https://creativecommons.org/publicdomain/zero/1.0/).

+## Organization

+The "Code" subfolder contains the Quarto file (that generated the report), references.bib, and full R script of code.

+"Data" contains the CSV file of dementia participants from the Korean Health Panel.

+"Report" contains the full PDF output.

 ## External Resources